-With the generous support of the TD Environment Fund, this summer the
+With the generous support of the TD Environment Fund, this

 Wolfville Library was able to successfully create and present The Pollinator Project, a three-month program of art and science based